Frank Rosenthal

 Frank Lawrence "Lefty" Rosenthal (June 12, 1929 – October 13, 2008) was an American professional sports gambler, Las Vegas casino executive, organized crime associate, and FBI informant.
 Rosenthal, who was once called "the greatest living expert on sports gambling" by Sports Illustrated, is credited with bringing increased exposure to sports betting to Las Vegas in the 1970s.

-Rosenthal's life and career in Las Vegas served as the basis of Martin Scorsese's 1995 film Casino, where he was portrayed by Robert De Niro and re-named Sam "Ace" Rothstein.
+Rosenthal's life and career in Las Vegas served as the basis of Martin Scorsese's 1995 film Casino, where he was portrayed by Robert De Niro and renamed Sam "Ace" Rothstein.

 Early years

 Illinois

-Rosenthal was born in Chicago, Illinois, to a Jewish family and grew up on the city's West Side.
+Rosenthal was born in Chicago, to a Jewish family and grew up on the city's West Side.
 As a youth, he learned sports betting in the bleachers of Wrigley Field and would often skip classes to attend Chicago sporting events.
 Rosenthal's father also owned racehorses, whereby he became familiar with betting odds and percentages at a young age.

+Originally he worked under David Yaras, one of the leaders of Jewish organized crime in the city.
 By the mid-1950s, Rosenthal was working with the Chicago Outfit.
-Chosen for his expert odds-making ability, he ran the biggest illegal bookmaking office in the United States on behalf of the Mafia—specifically, the Outfit.
-Based in Cicero, Illinois, under the guise of a home improvement company, Rosenthal and the Outfit bought "contracts" to fix sporting events.
-After being indicted as a conspirator on multiple sports bribery charges, Rosenthal moved the operation to North Bay Village in Miami, Florida, to avoid attention.
+Chosen for his expert odds-making ability, he ran the biggest illegal bookmaking office in the USA on behalf of the Mafia—specifically, the Outfit.
+Based in Cicero, under the guise of a home improvement company, Rosenthal and the Outfit bought "contracts" to fix sporting events.
+After being indicted as a conspirator on multiple sports bribery charges, Rosenthal moved the operation to North Bay Village in Miami, to avoid attention.

 Miami

-By 1961, Rosenthal had acquired a national reputation as a sports bettor, oddsmaker, and handicapper, and in Miami he was frequently seen in the company of prominent Outfit members Jackie Cerone and Fiore Buccieri.
-At this time Rosenthal was issued with a subpoena to appear before U.S. Senator John McClellan's subcommittee on Gambling and Organized Crime, accused of match-fixing.
+By 1961, Rosenthal had acquired a national reputation as a sports bettor, oddsmaker, and handicapper, and in Miami, he was frequently seen in the company of prominent Outfit members Jackie Cerone and Fiore Buccieri.
+At this time, Rosenthal was issued with a subpoena to appear before U.S. Senator John McClellan's subcommittee on Gambling and Organized Crime, accused of match-fixing.
 He invoked the Fifth Amendment 37 times and was never charged.
-Due to this, Rosenthal was barred from racing establishments in Florida.
+As a result, Rosenthal was barred from racing establishments in Florida.

-Despite his frequent arrests for illegal gambling and bookmaking, Rosenthal was convicted only once, after pleading no contest in 1963 to allegedly bribing a New York University player to shave points for a college basketball game in North Carolina.
+Despite his frequent arrests for illegal gambling and bookmaking, Rosenthal was convicted only once, after pleading no contest in 1963 to allegedly bribing a NYU player to shave points for a college basketball game in North Carolina.
 He was also a suspect in multiple business and car bombings in the greater Miami area during the 1960s.
-It was at this time the Federal Bureau of Investigation (FBI) opened an ongoing case file on Rosenthal which amassed 300 pages.
-In order to once again escape police attention, Rosenthal moved to Las Vegas, Nevada, in 1968.
+It was at this time that the FBI opened an ongoing case file on Rosenthal, which amassed 300 pages.
+In order to once again escape police attention, Rosenthal moved to Las Vegas, in 1968.